 Thank you so much for being here!
 I’m Sara, an American writer living in the Netherlands.
-On this blog, I share lessons from my life about creative living and authentic faith.
+On this blog, I share stories from my life and lessons I learn along the way.
 I started Sara Laughed in 2012, so if you dip into the archives you can see me come to the Netherlands for my gap year, meet my now-husband, go to college, and grow up!

-These days I run the product team at a tech company and write on the side.
+These days I run the People & Culture team at a tech company and write on the side.
 On a sunny day, you can find me hiking in the dunes, biking to the beach, or enjoying the view from my balcony with a cup of black coffee and a good book.

 Trying to orient yourself after reading an old blog post?
 Let’s take a quick trip down memory lane so you see how it all fits together.

 I started this blog and flew to the Netherlands for my gap year.
 My parents are Dutch, so I’d spent a lot of time in the Netherlands as a kid and was ready to find my roots.
 Instead, I bumped into my future: I met Ken, my now-husband, the day after I landed.

 - Start at the Beginning, my first blog post

 - Back From Prague, parts I and II, a funny story from my gap year travels

 - Albert Not-True and the Missing Markers, a story from my teenage years about an elaborate story I made up for my little brother, who I then called “Broseph” on the blog.